Dispelling the Myth of ‘The Problem Child’

 Younger Adolescents Program

 We are assisting participants to become active in school life, to see a point in going to school and even enabling them to become school leaders now and community leaders in the future.
-With your help, Chain Reaction Foundation can raise the $30,000 required to continue providing this program over 4 terms during the school year for disadvantaged teenagers.
+With your help, Chain Reaction Foundation can raise the $30,000 required to continue providing this program over 4 terms during the school year for disadvantaged young australians.